UniversalDependencies/docs/_u-overview/specific-syntax.md

 The UD approach to ellipsis can be summarized as follows:

-1. If the ellided element has no overt dependents, we do nothing.
+1. If the elided element has no overt dependents, we do nothing.
-2. If the ellided element has overt dependents, we promote one of these to take the role of the head.
+2. If the elided element has overt dependents, we promote one of these to take the role of the head.
-3. If the ellided element is a predicate and the promoted element a core argument, we use the `orphan` relation when attaching other non-functional dependents to the promoted head.
+3. If the elided element is a predicate and the promoted element a core argument, we use the `orphan` relation when attaching other non-functional dependents to the promoted head.

 ### Ellipsis in Nominals